devopscenter/dcUtils/README.md

 NOTE: if you have multiple applications in your base directory you will need to add the --appName option to signify which one you are stopping

+#### Logging into a container
+If you would like to perform any actions from within a container, there is a tool that will help you get into it without having to know docker commands.
+The tool is:

+    enter-container.py

+Executing this script will present you with a enumerated list of running containers.
+Just select the number of the container you want to get into and hit return

+#### Load database
+To load a database into the database container you first need to [log into the container](README.md#logging-into-a-continer) and then change directory to:

+     /media/data/db_restore

+In this directory are two scripts, one to download a database backup from S3 and then restore it after it has been downloaded to the container.
+This assumes there is a database backup already out there in S3 associated with your account and application.

+From there, in order to download you would execute the download.sh script similar to:

+    ./download.sh --list app-env-postgres-backup dbName

+NOTE: you would replace the app-env with your app name and the environment of the database backup you wish to download.
+Also, if all you want is the latest one, then you can omit the --list option.
+Using the --list option would allow you to download an earlier backup, for example.

+The time to download is dependent on the size of the database.
+Once the download completed you can use that backup to be restored into your database in the container by running the
+script:

+    ./restore.sh dbName

+Use the same dbName as you used for the download.sh command line and it will set up the database, removing one that may have been there before.

+#### Migrate or deploy web site
+To set up your django web site, [log into the container](README.md#logging-into-a-container) and you will be placed in a directory that holds your web application.
+So, all that needs to be done is run:

+    python manage.py migrate

+and this will prepare the site with the current database schema.

+#### Access your web site
+At this point, your web site is running and can be accessed by your host computer's browser.
+Give the IP or container name and the web site should come up.

+If you are running with the web-debug container rather then the normal web container, then you will need to start the server manually within the web-debug container.
+[Log into the web container](README.md#logging-into-a-container) which in this case will be running the web-debug stack and you will be placed in the web directory.
+Then run the server with the following command from the command line:

+    python manage.py runsslserver 0.0.0.0.8000

+Then from the host browser you can access this by giving the IP or container name and provide a port at the end of the URL.

 ### Multiple base directories - Work Spaces
 By default the idea of working with the devops.center environment is that there is